mikeovu/Biketopolis/content/About/index.md

 - We would like a solution with an open API that would allow our developers to make use of the gathered telemetry to be ingested by other 3rd party proprietary or analytics platforms.

+- We also need the ability to configure SAML authentication to the application.